ONEcampaign/climate-finance-package/climate_finance/README.md

 of the object when a specific indicator is requested.

 #### Loading data
-For now the `ClimateData` supports loading 'spending' data from the OECD CRS and CRDF databases.
+For now the `ClimateData` class supports loading 'spending' data from the OECD CRS and CRDF databases.

 To load the data, you can use the `load_spending_data` method.
 A few parameters should be defined: